 So the film I am going to make began with my mother’s funeral.
 It was a sad day, and yet at the same time, it was a joyous celebration of her life.
 The question that generates my story is this: How come a funeral, so definitive of death and driven by sadness, can also be so joyous and positive?

 Can I capture that?
 Can I deliver a story that has deep sadness, and yet love and joy at the same time?
 This is the challenge I have set myself.
 The story of Bella will be about death.
 And yet the positivity that lies beneath it and comes to the fore even during the single event at the greatest depth of sadness at the funeral…

 What is your premise?
 Are you able to capture it?
 Is it formed around a character and indicative of the journey that must be taken to deliver it?
 How can you present that to make it intriguing?
 What if..?

 In the next chapter of this series, I will show you how to expand on your idea and premise in order to capture that essence and build it into an effective full-length story.

-For more detail and information, do please sign up to follow the story development project by clicking here or on the image below.
+For more detail and information, do please sign up to follow the story development project by clicking here.